Guilt as a Resident Physician

 Let’s talk guilt.
-Many in medicine are high achievers, and high-performing feelers, so it’s no surprise that residents often carry more than their share of guilt.
+Many in medicine are high achievers, so it’s no surprise that residents often carry more than their share of it.

 Mom guilt.
 Partner guilt.
 Friend guilt.
 Doctor guilt.
 Food guilt.
 Workout guilt.
 We feel it all.